framedsc/Sitesource/markdown/GameGuides/Bayonetta.md

 ### Cheats

-* Press `F11` to enable/disable infinite health
+* Press `F11` to enable/disable infinite health.
 * There are two address values for the current magic and money values, these can be set manually.

 ## Useful Links

 * [PC Gaming Wiki](https://www.pcgamingwiki.com/wiki/Bayonetta)
 * Credit: cheats by fantomas and Zachillios
-* Credit: lookat camera control script and LUA lifted from IDK31 & Smithfield's Nier Automata table
+* Credit: lookat camera control script and LUA lifted from IDK31 & Smithfield's NieR:Automata table